wptrainingteam/finding-a-topic-for-a-wordpress-talk/README.md

 ## Teacher Notes

-*   This lesson plan can be run alone or together with several other Speaker lesson plans.
+*   This lesson plan can be run alone or together with several other [Speaker lesson plans](https://make.wordpress.org/training/handbook/speaker-training/).
 There are sections that repeat in each which only need to be covered once.
 *   Have the group sit in chairs in a circle, or in small groups around tables for most of the sessions.
-*   At the end when they are presenting their topics/pitches/outlines, change the room to presentation format (seats in rows facing forward toward the speaker)
+*   At the last presentation of the day, when they are presenting their topics, pitches, or outlines depending on which lesson(s) you are running, change the room to presentation format (seats in rows facing forward toward the speaker)
 *   After, encourage them via a sign-up sheet or follow up email to give their contact information to agree to chat further about speaking at an event.
 Emphasize that this isn’t a commitment, it’s an agreement to have further conversation about it.
 *   Make sure the venue is accessible (ramps, elevators, etc.)
+*   Ask people to write their pronouns on their nametags.
+Different color tags can also be helpful.
+[One example of how this can be done easily](https://twitter.com/jillbinder/status/967601640365703168).
 *   It is useful to have a large device that can show a countdown timer for the timed speaking presentations.
 An iPad would work.
 *   The note about getting up and moving around whenever they want to is for accessibility for those who get antsy in their bodies.
 *   [If holding the group for women: Don’t hold it at 9pm at night.
 Offer childcare if you can.]